Frequently Asked Questions (FAQs) and known error messages, their cause and suggested solutions

 - Error message with crash when accessing dictionaries

-- Error message: Name of data field not in DDI
+- Error message: Name of the data field not in the DDI

 - The connection to the server was broken

-- Firewall notification at ClassiX start after ClassiX DLLs exchange.
+- Firewall notification at ClassiX start after replacing the ClassiX DLLs

 - No manager object with this name existing WEB_SERVICE